 Turbo Ramp Rate is the rate in which Turbo Timing is applied to the motor.
 Higher values apply Turbo Timing quicker than lower settings.

-The Curves slider provides default throttle curves and comes defaulted in linear.
-It also provides 4 additional positive and negative curves as well as two user programmable curves.
+The Curves slider provides 5 preprogrammed throttle curves and comes defaulted in linear profile 3.
+It also provides two custom profiles you can customize and save.